Flipper's New Adventure

 Flipper's New Adventure (known in some countries as Flipper and the Pirates) is a 1964 American feature film released on June 24, 1964 by Metro-Goldwyn-Mayer, written by Art Arthur, and directed by Leon Benson.
-It was a sequel to the 1963 film, Flipper and was based on characters created by Ricou Browning and Jack Cowden.
+A sequel to the 1963 film Flipper, it was based on characters created by Ricou Browning and Jack Cowden.
+The famous "voice" of Flipper was actually the sped-up song of a kookaburra, "dolphins have no vocal chords -- the noise they make comes through their blowhole".

 The film, released before the TV series premiered, received good reviews and outdid the first film with more audience attendance.

 Plot

-Sandy Ricks (Luke Halpin) is asked to vacate his home to make way for a new highway but runs away from home to keep his pet dolphin Flipper from being taken away.
-His dad, Porter (Brian Kelly), widowed since the prior film, returns from park ranger school to search for Sandy but doesn't realize his son has fled in their skiff motorboat to the Bahamas.
+Sandy Ricks is asked to vacate his home to make way for a new highway but runs away to keep his pet dolphin Flipper from being taken.
+His dad, Porter, widowed since the prior film, returns from park ranger school to search for Sandy but doesn't realize his son has fled in their skiff motorboat to the Bahamas.
 On the way, Sandy runs out of food, water and gas.
 Flipper helps by towing the skiff to a seemingly deserted island.
-Just as Sandy is establishing himself with food and fresh water on the island, and has found a cave to hide from aerial search patrols, he witnesses the holidaying British family of Sir Halsey Hopewell (Tom Helmore) being taken hostage by recently escaped convicts.
-The mother, Julia (Helen Cherry) and two daughters Gwen (Francesca Annis) and Penny (Pamela Franklin), are forced into a small boat and told to row to the nearby island where Sandy is hiding.
+Just as Sandy is establishing himself with food and fresh water on the island, and has found a cave to hide from aerial search patrols, he witnesses the holidaying British family of Sir Halsey Hopewell being taken hostage by recently escaped convicts.
+The mother, Julia, and two daughters, Gwen and Penny, are forced into a small boat and told to row to the nearby island where Sandy is hiding.

-Mrs. Hopewell, Gwen, and Penny struggle to find food to survive; Sandy finds ways (with the help of Flipper) to get fish, matches, and other items to the Hopewells without being discovered.
+Julia Hopewell, Gwen, and Penny struggle to find food to survive; Sandy finds ways (with the help of Flipper) to get fish, matches, and other items to the Hopewells without being discovered.
 This lasts until Sandy accidentally meets and then befriends the younger of the two daughters, Penny.
 Sandy and Penny form an innocent romantic attachment as Sandy shows her around his new island paradise and secretly helps her behind her sister's and mother's backs.
 Sandy shows Penny how to cut down and husk coconuts, light fires, and weave fish nets.
 The happy friendship seemingly comes to an end when Sandy, afraid that rescuers of the Hopewells will discover him and Flipper and make them return to the Keys and be separated, sends Flipper to douse the Hopewells' rescue fire.
 Penny is angry and tells Sandy to stay away.
 Sandy tries to make up by placing fish, cans of food, a can opener, and a flashlight into their nets.